1800Kon/API/README.txt

     - Validate JSON user input against schemas in the API level
     - Protect against SQL injections in the database

+Things that still have to be done:
+    - Make the CRUD operation paths for the rest of the databases
+    - Make a query that can get information from different databases

 The paths are as follows:

 http://127.0.0.1:3000/busiestAirports/getRankOfYear         (GET)